It’s just as important to properly handle a truck breakdown safely roadside, as it is to be behind the wheel on the road.

 Breakdowns are usually unpredictable and always guaranteed to be annoying.
-However, they are a fact of life in a trucking career.
+However, they are a fact of life for a truck driver.

 There are several things to keep in mind to handle an equipment failure ‘like a pro’.